 A Personal Insolvency Practitioner (PIP) can help you identify the most appropriate option for you.
 PIPs are part of a network of qualified professional advisors regulated by the ISI and contact details can be found here or by calling the ISI’s information line 076 106 4200.

-If you are in arrears on your home mortgage you could be eligible for a free PIP consultation under a new State-funded scheme.
+If you are in home mortgage arrears you could be eligible for a free PIP consultation under a new State-funded scheme